 How do CFD broker platforms work?

-The principal aspect of CFD trading is that no exchange of the underlying asset takes place.
+The principal aspect of CFD trade is that no exchange of the underlying asset takes place.
 The participants in the trades are only trading the difference in prices of the contracts.
 These contracts are based on the prices of the underlying assets themselves.

 For instance, the CFD contracts on Gold are based on the actual trading values of gold on the primary exchange where it is traded, which is the COMEX exchange in London.